codingsett/telepota/doc/index.rst

    reference

 Telepot helps you build applications for `Telegram Bot API <https://core.telegram.org/bots>`_.
-It works on Python 2.7 and Python 3.
+It works on Python 3.
 For Python 3.5+, it also has an `async version <#async-version-python-3-5>`_ based on `asyncio <https://docs.python.org/3/library/asyncio.html>`_.

-For a time, I tried to list the features here like many projects do.
-Eventually, I gave up.

 Common and straight-forward features are too trivial to worth listing.
+Please check the telepot reference to know what this libray does in depth.
 For more unique and novel features, I cannot find standard terms to describe them.
 The best way to experience telepot is by reading this page and going through the `examples <https://github.com/nickoala/telepot/tree/master/examples>`_.
 Let's go.